jkianese/frontend-nanodegree-feedreader/README.md

 # Frontend-Nanoedegree-Feedreader

-This project uses [Jasmine](http://jasmine.github.io/) to a run a series on application that reads RSS Feeds.
+This project uses [Jasmine](http://jasmine.github.io/) to perform a series of tests on an application that reads RSS Feeds.

 ## Installation Instructions

-•	Clone or download the repository
+•	Clone or download the repository<br>
 •	Open index.html in your browser.

 # Steps taken to complete this project